-Our research compared the rows in Figure 6, namely, reviewers who apply standards that are either the same as, or different from, the artist.
-We found that reviewers with lower field-specific cultural capital are more likely to be situated in the first row of the table (applying the same standards as the artist), whereas those with higher field-specific cultural capital are more likely to be situated in the second row of the table (applying different standards).
+Our research compared the rows in Table 7-namely, reviewers who apply standards that are either the same as, or different from, the artist.
+We found that reviewers with lower fieldspecific cultural capital are more likely to be situated in the first row of the table (applying the same standards as the artist), while those with higher field-specific cultural capital are more likely to be situated in the second row of the table (applying different standards).
 Based on previous research, we have proposed that reviewers with more field-specific cultural capital situate themselves in the second row because they are motivated primarily by a desire to differentiate themselves from reviewers with lower field-specific cultural capital, who are situated in the first row.
-It could be that - like the Flaubert reviewers characterized by Bourdieu - these reviewers are applying their own internal standards, without regard for the standards held by typical consumers of the product or by typical readers of the review.
-Such reviewers would be placed in Cell 4 of Figure 6.
-To the extent that more experienced reviewers exhibit these tendencies, this might suggest that a critics review differently
+It could be that-like the Flaubert reviewers characterized by Bourdieu-these reviewers are applying their own internal standards, without regard for the standards held by typical consumers of the product or by typical readers of the review.
+Such reviewers would be placed in Cell 4 of Table 7.
+To the extent that more experienced reviewers exhibit these tendencies, this might suggest that a cultural producer should pay less attention to (and, if possible, try to navigate away from) cultural intermediaries with significant experience as intermediaries.
+This is because such intermediaries are speaking primarily to an internal audience of other intermediaries, and not to stakeholder groups that are important to the cultural producer.